-Are you working for someone?
-Are you an employee or a freelancer trading your time for a salary or a daily rate?
+Are you an employee working for someone?
+Are you a freelancer trading your time?

 There is nothing wrong being a loyal employee.
 If you love your team, culture, company and the mission, there is no issue being a part of it.
 We have an amazing team of staff that help propel our brand forward and we love them.
 We take care of our people.

 Not everyone wants to handle the risks and stresses that comes with being a business owner.
 Running a small business is not for the faint of heart.
 Being an employee or a contractor works well for many.

 In this day and age, even during Covid, there are many options available, to those who seek them, that will help make many multiple returns of the time and effort invested.

 Global consultancy firm McKinsey estimated the adoption of technology in Australia had advanced up to five years just in the first eight weeks of the Covid lockdown.

 All people including business builders and traditional employees can tap into this digital economy.